 At that time it seemed that only two other fields could have been postulated: the real and the quaternionic ones.
-But in the early eighties Keller [8] showed that there are other non-standard (non-archimedean) fields over which a Hilbert space can be defined.
+But in the early eighties Keller [8] showed that there are other nonstandard (non-Archimedean) fields over which a Hilbert space can be defined.
 Also, the axioms themselves proved to be too complicated to be given plausible physical support or simplified.
 Thus, the whole project lost its appeal and the majority of researchers left the field.
-However, in 1995 Maria Pia Solèr [9] proved that an infinite dimensional Hilbert space can only be defined over either real, or complex, or quaternionic field (i.e., that only finite dimensional ones allow non-standard fields).
+However, in 1995 Solèr [9] proved that an infinite-dimensional Hilbert space can only be defined over either a real, a complex, or a quaternionic field (i.e., that only finite-dimensional ones allow nonstandard fields).

-The latter result renewed the interest in the problem of reconstructing the Hilbert space from an algebra of observables.
-[10, 11, 12, 13, 14, 15] Also, recently devised quantum computers prompt for such a reconstruction from an algebra which is in the field of quantum computing usually called quantum logic in analogy to classical logic underlying classical computers.
-In particular, if we wanted quantum computers to function as quantum simulators, i.e., to directly simulate quantum systems through their description in the Hilbert space, we apparently have to start from such an algebra.
+The latter result renewed interest in the problem of reconstructing the Hilbert space from an algebra of observables [10-15] Also, recently devised quantum computers call for such a reconstruction from an algebra which in the field of quantum computing is usually called quantum logic in analogy to the classical logic underlying classical computers.
+In particular, if we wanted quantum computers to function as quantum simulators, i.e., directly to simulate quantum systems through their description in the Hilbert space, we apparently have to start from such an algebra.
 For, this would be the only presently conceivable way of typing in the Hamiltonian at the console of the quantum simulator.
-This also means that we have to go around the present standard axioms for the Hilbert lattice not any more because they are complicated and physically non-grounded but because they include universal and existential quantifiers which are unmanageable by a quantum computer.
+This also means that we have to go around the present standard axioms for the Hilbert lattice not because they are complicated and physically nongrounded, but because they include universal and existential quantifiers which are unmanageable by a quantum computer.
 A way to do so would be to find lattice equations as substitutes for the axioms.
-Hilbert lattice satisfies not only the orthomodularity equation but a number of other equations as well.
-Thus, if we started with a such a lattice-which can easily be physically supported by e.g. a quantum computer design-we could obviously simplify the axioms and possibly ultimately dispense with them.
-The problem is that only two groups of the equations satisfied by Hilbert lattices-i.e., in any Hilbert space-have been found so far.
+The Hilbert lattice satisfies not only the orthomodularity equation, but a number of other equations as well.
+Thus, if we started with such a lattice, which can easily be physically supported by, e.g., a quantum computer design, we could obviously simplify the axioms and possibly ultimately dispense with them.
+The problem is that only two groups of equations satisfied by Hilbert lattices, i.e., in any Hilbert space, have been found so far.
 We do not know whether the Hilbert space equations form a recursively enumerable set, i.e., whether we can determine them all.
-What we can do however is to try to find as many such equations as possible and group them according to their recursive algorithms.
+What we can do, however, is to try to find as many such equations as possible and group them according to their recursive algorithms.
 Each such equation can simplify the present axioms.

-However, since already equations with 4 variables contain at least about 30 terms which one cannot further simplify, a proper tool for finding and handling the equations is indispensable.
-As a great help came Greechie diagrams (condensed Hasse diagrams) which we will define precisely later on.
-E.g., to find that two equations cannot be inferred from each other it suffices to find two Greechie lattices which the equations interchangeably pass and fail.
-As an illustration of how "easily" one can find a lattice without a computer program we cite Greechie himself: "[In 1969] a student, beginning his dissertation, found such a lattice.
+However, since already equations with four variables contain at least about 30 terms which one cannot further simplify, a proper tool for finding and handling the equations is indispensable.
+A great help are Greechie diagrams (condensed Hasse diagrams), which we will define precisely later.
+To show that two equations cannot be inferred from each other it suffices to find two Greechie lattices in which the equations interchangeably pass and fail.
+As an illustration of how "easily" one can find a lattice without a computer program we cite Greechie: "[In 1969] a student, beginning his dissertation, found such a lattice.
 It was terribly complicated and had about eighty atoms.
 The student left school and the example was lost.
 I've been looking for one ever since.
 Recently [in 1977!]
-I found one."
-[16] So, we need an algorithm for finding Greechie diagrams and another for finding whether a particular equation passes or fails them.
+I found one" [16].
+So, we need an algorithm for finding Greechie diagrams and another for finding whether a particular equation passes or fails them.
 In this paper we give both.
-They would not only support the afore-mentioned project of obtaining the Hilbert space from physically plausible axioms but would also serve for obtaining new equations in the theory of Hilbert spaces.
+They would not only support the aforementioned project of obtaining the Hilbert space from physically plausible axioms, but would also serve for obtaining new equations in the theory of Hilbert spaces.